 Common uses of verbal reasoning test

-The Verbal Reasoning test is most commonly used by recruiters during the employment process to predict the job performance of candidates and quickly narrow down the talent pool.
+The Verbal Reasoning test is most commonly used by recruiters during the employment process to assess verbal ability, predict the job performance of candidates, and quickly narrow down the talent pool.
 Skills such as logic, numerical reasoning or written comprehension are directly related to the high performance of specific tasks or functions in an organisation.
 Hiring personnel with high intellectual abilities guarantees better performance from the individual.

 Benefits of a verbal reasoning test